mikejsavage/hirveserv/README.md

 MM2k/zMud chat is unencrypted so a sysadmin/agency will be able to read your password and chats in plaintext and insert/modify messages.
-That said, this is literally a chat server for MUD clients so it is extremly unlikely anyone will actually care to do this.
+That said, this is literally a chat server for MUD clients so it is extremely unlikely anyone will actually care to do this.

 Once server side, passwords are bcrypted and salted and etc so